-Violence against women is a widespread global problem which occurs at an alarming rate, with 1 in 6 Australian women having been subjected to some type of violence at some point since the age of 15.
+Violence against women is a widespread global problem that occurs at an alarming rate, with 1 in 6 Australian women having been subjected to some type of violence at some point since the age of 15.

 And sadly, the COVID-19 pandemic, combined with the subsequent lockdowns, unemployment and financial stress have caused domestic violence cases to surge in both numbers and severity across the country as more and more women are forced into isolation with partners or family who jeopardise their safety and wellbeing.

-The latest data from the Australian Institute of Criminology reveals that almost 1 in 10 Australian women in a relationship have experienced domestic violence during the pandemic alone, and also notes a surge in financial abuse.
+The latest data from the Australian Institute of Criminology reveals that almost 1 in 10 Australian women in a relationship has experienced domestic violence during the pandemic alone, and also notes a surge in financial abuse.

 In fact, the United Nations refers to the issue as a ‘shadow pandemic’, explaining that while lockdowns, social distancing and stay-at-home orders may be crucial in limiting and preventing the spread of coronavirus, these same measures have had a devastating impact on women.

 “While the world’s attention is focused on containing COVID-19, this other scourge is growing, exacerbated by the very measures put in place to mitigate the spread of the virus,” the United Nations has warned.

 Despite the Federal Government’s $150 million additional domestic violence funding announcement in March last year, there still aren’t enough resources enough to be able to help everyone in need, leaving many Australian women with nowhere to turn to.